reginazhai/Taxim/README.md

 # Taxim-panda:

-This is a modified version of Taxim, which replaces UR robot with Franka robot
+This is a modified version of Taxim, which replaces UR5e robot with Franka robot

 ## Installation